cryptoinhero/zurbank/src/zurbank/doc/release-notes/zurbank-0.3.1-release-notes.md

 Two new RPCs to get and list all wallet balances
 ------------------------------------------------

-Omni Core v0.3.1 adds two new RPCs to get all token balances of the wallet and to list all token balances associated with every address of the wallet:
+ZURBank v0.3.1 adds two new RPCs to get all token balances of the wallet and to list all token balances associated with every address of the wallet:

 ---